byterubpay/byterub-site/_posts/2017-12-11-A-note-on-fees.md

  -  2 is the adjustment factor for the switch to two minute blocks
  -  S is the initial number of atomic units is = 2<sup>64</sup> - 1
  -  A is the current circulation, which can be found [here](https://moneroblocks.info/).
-In addition, the current circulation (emission) displayed on the block explorer has to be multiplied with 10<sup>12</sup> (Monero uses 12 decimal places) to convert it to atomic units.
+In addition, the current circulation (emission) displayed on the block explorer has to be multiplied with 10<sup>12</sup> (ByteRub uses 12 decimal places) to convert it to atomic units.

 Note that the minimum block size limit is 300 kB.
 Thus, miners are able to construct blocks up to 300 kB without incurring a penalty.
 In other words, aforementioned penalty function only "kicks in" for blocks bigger than 300 kB.

-Now, a default transaction in Monero, i.e., one that has two inputs and two outputs, is approximately 13.2 kB.
+Now, a default transaction in ByteRub, i.e., one that has two inputs and two outputs, is approximately 13.2 kB.
 Let's plug this into the formula:

 Assuming a current `BaseReward` of 5.7 XMR: